AnonymousWhizzer/Continual-Latency-Learning/README.md

 Experimental Results

-This section compares three QoS prediction strategies:
+This document gives additional insights by comparing three QoS prediction strategies:

-Baseline — a single prediction model;
+Baseline: a single prediction model;

-Fixed — a fixed pool of pre-trained models;
+Fixed: a fixed pool of pre-trained models;

-Adaptive — an evolving model pool able to integrate a new specialized model when a previously unseen QoS regime is encountered.
+Adaptive: an evolving model pool able to integrate a new specialized model when a previously unseen QoS regime is encountered.

 The analysis focuses on two aspects:

-prediction stability around regime changes;
+  * prediction stability around regime changes;

-the resulting impact on application-level QoE.
+  * the resulting impact on application-level QoE.

 Prediction Results